Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN

-Here, we implement RF on a single B centre generated by an electron beam in a 170~nm thick hBN crystal on top of a silver mirror (see Methods).
+Here, we implement RF on single B centres generated by an electron beam in {170~nm and 220~nm} thick hBN crystals on top of a silver mirror (see Methods).
 The latter allows for an enhanced collection efficiency while maintaining a planar configuration, favourable for implementing polarisation suppression.
 The sample is inserted in a low-temperature confocal microscope based on a close-cycle cryostat operating at 3.5~K. The experimental setup is depicted on fig.~\ref{fig1}a.
 The emitter can be excited in both cw and pulsed regimes.
-A 405~nm laser diode is used to perform photoluminescence (PL), while resonant excitation is realised with either a cw diode laser or a mode-locked, frequency-doubled Ti:Sapphire laser yielding 15~ps pulses at the emitter resonance frequency.
+A 405~nm laser diode is used to perform photoluminescence (PL), while resonant excitation is realised with either a cw laser diode or a mode-locked, frequency-doubled Ti:Sapphire laser yielding 15~ps pulses at the emitter resonance frequency.
 The emitted light is separated into two frequency bands using a dichroic mirror.
-The phonon sideband (PSB) is collected into a sigle-mode fibre (``PSB arm'') conveying the photons to an avalanche photodiode (APD) for PLE characterisation, while the zero-phonon line (ZPL) is collected by another single-mode fibre (``ZPL arm''), which can be directed to various fibre-based characterisation setups.
+The optical phonon sideband (PSB) at about 460~nm is collected into a single-mode fibre (``PSB arm'') conveying the photons to an avalanche photodiode (APD) for PLE characterisation, while the zero-phonon line (ZPL) is collected by another single-mode fibre (``ZPL arm''), which can be directed to various fibre-based characterisation setups.
 Laser rejection is implemented by setting the excitation arm polarisation to linear, with an axis at 45$^\circ$ relative to the emitter dipole direction.
 A second polariser, orthogonal to the excitation polarisation axis, is inserted in the collection arm, letting about half of the collected photons while blocking most of the reflected laser light.
 A quarter waveplate is placed in front of the objective to correct from residual ellipticity.
-Together with the polarising beamsplitter used to combine the excitation and collection modes, and the spatial mode filtering realised by the single-mode collection fibre, we obtain an extinction ratio of about $5\cdot 10^5$ in pulsed regime, and $8\cdot 10^5$ in~cw.
+Together with the polarising beamsplitter used to combine the excitation and collection modes, and the spatial mode filtering realised by the single-mode collection fibre, we obtain an extinction ratio of about $5\cdot 10^5$ in pulsed regime, and $8\cdot 10^5$ in~cw. { A detailed estimation of the collection, transmission and detection efficiency of our setup is available in the Supplementary Information section~S3.}